nathanpincus/PA_Virulence_Prediction/README.md

 Input data to run these analyses as performed in the manuscript is provided in the Data directory.
 The 10-mers feature set was compressed for size limitations and would need to be expanded before use.

 ## Assemblies
-Hybrid assemblies for PABL012, PABL017, PAC1, and PAC6 used in this study are older versions than what has been deposited to NCBI.
-The versions used in this study are provided in the Assemblies directory.
+The version of the assemblies used in this study for all isolates are provided in the Assemblies directory.

 ## Running
 Paths for the input data (and required functions) need to be specified in each script.